Thank you for your interest in our garden waste collection service.

 The cost of the service for one year is £ per bin and is payable by Direct Debit.

-Sack customers please note unfortunately you cannot use this online service so please call us on 01386 565018 to discuss your requirements.
+If you are a sack customer, please note that unfortunately you cannot currently use this online service.
+Please call us on 01386 565018 to discuss your requirements.

-system.
-Please have your bank details to hand before you progress any
+Please have your bank details to hand before you progress any further.

 What can I put in?